vvncheung/vvncheung.github.io/about.md

 ---
 # about me

-Hi, it’s so nice to meet you!
-My most recent work was in documentary production at Riot Games and in talent marketing at Axiom Zen.
+Hi there, it’s so nice to meet you!
+My name is Vivian Cheung and I am a software developer based in Toronto, Canada.
+In my past lives, I worked in documentary production at Riot Games and in talent marketing at Axiom Zen.
 As a storyteller, I've previously held roles in video production, marketing, and communications.
-I am currently working towards a transition into customer success and product.

-I am passionate about video games (currently playing Risk of Rain 2, Gris, and Spiritfarer), painstakingly researching skincare, and eating copious amounts of ice cream.
+I am passionate about video games (currently playing Risk of Rain 2, Gris, and Spiritfarer), tending to my indoor jungle of houseplants, and eating copious amounts of ice cream.

 Please <a href="mailto:{{ site.email | encode_email }}">say hi</a> if you'd like to chat or work together!